neutralinojs/neutralinojs-reactjs-template/README.md

 # Neutralino + ReactJs Template
-A neutralino app made with ReactJs which could be used as an template!
+A neutralino app made with ReactJs which could be used as a template!

 ## Running this application
 1. Clone or Download this Repository